 Here's a short video that shows how to search the libraries for activities, add activities to your library, create a class, invite students, and assign activities to students.

-6) When you find an activity, select Preview or just click the image.
+4) When you find an activity, select Preview or just click the thumbnail image.

-Open the activity "Hill Runner (Jessie Diggins)".
-You can find it by doing a tag search for "One-Dimensional Kinematics."
+Here's an example of what you'll see when you open the activity "Hill Runner (Jessie Diggins)".
+You can find it clicking search for "One-Dimensional Kinematics."

 1) Our activities come with pre-written instructions for students.
 They can be used as-is or modified.
 (Instructions on how to modify activities are in Part 4 below).